Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 1. Fish are caught strictly in April.

-2. They clean, remove the head and entrails, leave the caviar.
+2. They clean it, remove the head and entrails, and leave the caviar.

-3. They are placed in a container with a special brine, in the manufacture of which salt, sugar and several secret spices are used.
+3. They are placed in a container with a special brine, which is made using salt, sugar and several secret spices.

-5. In early July, it is sorted and rolled into metal cans - fermentation continues and the lids swell, acquiring rounded shapes.
-In this form, surstromming is sold.
+5. At the beginning of July, it is sorted and rolled into metal jars - fermentation continues and the lids swell, acquiring rounded shapes.
+Surströmming is sold in this form.

-The taste of the product resembles salted herring, only saltier and with the addition of spices.
-The sourness adds a spiciness to the taste.
-The combination of hydrogen sulfide, fermentation product and fishy amber creates a pungent smell.
-Some simply cannot bear it, not daring to taste the contents of the can.
-Because of this “aroma”, canned food is forbidden to be transported at Swedish airports and carried into hotel rooms.
+The product tastes like salted herring, only saltier and with added spices.
+The sourness adds piquancy to the taste.
+The combination of hydrogen sulfide, fermentation product and fish amber creates a pungent odor.
+Some simply cannot bear it, not daring to try the contents of the can.
+Due to this “aroma”, canned food is prohibited from being transported at Swedish airports or taken into hotel rooms.

-A common use option is a black bread sandwich with fish.
-A piece of bread is spread with butter, a couple of pieces of fish are put on top, covered with a circle of boiled potatoes, you can also add finely chopped red onion, lingonberries.
+A common option for consumption is a black bread sandwich with fish.
+A piece of bread is spread with butter, a couple of pieces of fish are placed, topped with a circle of boiled potatoes, you can also add finely chopped red onion and lingonberries.
 Wash down the treat with beer or schnapps; true gourmets - milk.
-Many Swedes use such canned food for salads with the addition of herbs, berries, and vegetables.
+Many Swedes use such canned food to prepare salads with the addition of herbs, berries, and vegetables.

 How to cook surströmming at home

-If you do not have the opportunity to buy surströmming, but really want to try it, then you can cook it at home.
-The recipe is simple, but the herring is fermented for two weeks.
+If you don’t have the opportunity to buy surströmming, but really want to try it, you can cook it at home.
+The recipe is simple, but the herring ferments for two weeks.
 You will need the following ingredients:

 • 1 kg of fresh herring or herring (the head and entrails are removed, the skin is washed with water);